frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Table: healthcare.provider
 - Type: `table` · Rows: `22` · Size: `64.00 KB`

-> This table is a master directory of individual healthcare providers, storing their professional details, credentials like the National Provider Identifier (NPI), and contact information.
-It serves as a central reference for identifying and managing the clinicians who deliver care within the system.
+> This table serves as a master directory of healthcare providers, storing essential identifying information like their name, specialty, and unique National Provider Identifier (NPI).
+It functions as a central reference, linking providers to specific patient encounters and associating them with the larger healthcare organizations they belong to.
+The structure is designed to support core business functions such as managing a provider network, tracking patient care activities, and facilitating referrals.

-In business terms, this table connects each provider to the specific patient `encounters` they conduct and also links them to the larger healthcare `organizations` they are affiliated with.
-The presence of columns like `specialty` and `provider_type` indicates the system uses this data to manage provider roles, facilitate patient scheduling, and likely support billing and reporting functions.

 ###### Columns
 | Column | Type | Nullable | Default | PK | FK | Details | Description |